mosTavassoli/RunTogether-UX/M3/milestone3.md

 <b>Potential change3:</b> The proper set of colors will be apply for buttons and texts.<br/>

 [<b>Feedback evaluator2:</b> When adding a new team having the button named as "Add" instead of "Save" isn't conform to standards.]<br/>
-Our response: We think for adding a new group the proper word is "Add" since we don't want to save changes.  <br/>
+<b>Our response:</b> We think for adding a new group the proper word is "Add" since we don't want to save changes.  <br/>

 [<b>Feedback evaluator2:</b> Having the "+" button for adding a new team in the page for searching teams may not be intuitive at first.]<br/>
-Our response: For adding a new group the only page that seems related and easier is searching group.<br/>
+<b>Our response:</b> For adding a new group the only page that seems related and easier is searching group.<br/>

 [<b>Feedback evaluator2:</b> The procedure for adding members isn't easy to understand: requiring the user to insert manually all names in a single text field can lead to errors.]<br/>
 <b>Potential change4:</b> Putting placeholder name for textboxes to help user to write the username and at the same time searching that username.<br/>